-The governing board may accumulate monies designated for capital or lay in the Capital Outlay Fund.
-The maximum amount that may be accumulated in any fiscal version must not exceed five times the capital levy revenue limit for that year unless the district obtains approver from the State Board of Education to exceed the maximum.
+The governing board may accumulate monies designated for cap all tay in the Capital Outlay Fund.
+The maximum amount that may be accumulated in any fiscal vernust not exceed five times the capital levy revenue limit for that year unless the district obtains approver from the State Board of Education to exceed the maximum.

 If the governing board elects to accumulate more spesignated for capital outlay, the district must adopt and may subsequently revise a Capital Outlay and Reserve Plan.
-The Reserve Plan should cover a specified number of years, not to exceed five, an be avised annually.
-The Reserve Plan should detail proposed expenditures by asset class over the x-rest blowing the budget year from the Capital Outlay Fund designated balance in accordance with A. S. 15,962.
+The Reserve Plan should cover a specified number of years, not to exceed five, the beautised annually.
+The Reserve Plan should detail proposed expenditures by asset class over the proposed balance in accordance with A. S. 15,962.

-The Reserve Plan must be top of amended at a public hearing.
-The governing board must publish a notice of the public hearing is a newspaper of general circulation within the district or mail the notice to each household in the district no later than 10 days before the hearing.
+The Reserve Plan must be stop and or amended at a public hearing.
+The governing board must publish a notice of the public hearing in a newspaper of general circulation within the district or mail the notice to each household in the district no later than 10 days before the hearing.
 (A.R.S. §15-962) A copy of the Reserve Plan must be forwarded to the county school superintendent and ADE prior to August 31.